 • The Good Turn – A blind man with a cane walks into the tracking pit.
 A Scout joins him, takes his arm, and leads him out.

-• Table Carry – Four men carry a small picnic table (with benches attached) into the tracking pit.
+• Table Carry – Four people carry a small picnic table (with benches attached) into the tracking pit.
 They stop, set the table down, rest on the benches, stand, pick up the table, and carry it off.

 – Method: The patrols study the tracks for five minutes, huddle, and then present their deduction verbally.
 The game leader does not indicate right or wrong, but rakes the pit and calls in the original track makers to repeat their actions.